 Google Japan recently announced its new feature “Google Shopping” that could increase their e-commerce market share in Japan.
 This feature has been launched in several other countries and it has finally arrived in Japan.
-It is an interesting development since as discussed in my recent post, Google is also partnering in Japan for search with Yahoo!
+It is an interesting development since Google is also partnering in Japan for search with Yahoo!
 Japan, which also has a popular online shopping function.

 Access to Google shopping is through http://www.google.co.jp/products or a tag will appear in the left section (Red box) as shown in the figure below when conducting a normal search.